43 Books About Mexico For Travelers & History Buffs

 When you sign up for Audible Premium, you get one audible credit per month plus more free content than you could ever listen to.
 The audio edition of the newspapers alone is worth the cost of membership.
 Plus, members get discounts if they want to buy additional credits.

-It was a tough call to pick just five, but these are my favorite books about Mexico that I have read thus far.
-But here it goes.
+It was a tough call to pick just ten, but these are my favorite books about Mexico that I have read thus far.
+Here it goes.

 1. Mexico: Biography of Power by Enrique Krauze